benignware/grunt-css-datauri/README.md

-# grunt-css-image-include
+# grunt-css-datauri

-> include images in css-files as data-uri
+> convert file-uris to data-uris in css-files

 ## Getting Started
 This plugin requires Grunt `~0.4.5`